-Earlier this year the MLA Committee on the New Variorum Edition of Shakespeare sponsored a digital challenge seeking the most innovative and compelling uses of the data contained in its recently published volume, The Comedy of Errors.
-The MLA released the XML files and schema for The Comedy of Errors under a Creative Commons BY-NC 3.0 license.
-The committee sought entries featuring new means of displaying, representing, and exploring this data in the most exciting API, interface, visualization, data-mining project, or other use of The Comedy of Errors XML.
+The MLA Committee on the New Variorum Edition of Shakespeare (NVS) is sponsoring its second digital challenge to find the most innovative and compelling uses of the data contained in one of the NVS editions.
+This year the MLA is making available the XML files and schema for two volumes, The Winter’s Tale and The Comedy of Errors, under a Creative Commons BY-NC 3.0 license.

 A Note on Data Design and TEI Conformance

 The MLA is making a preliminary version of the source XML data for its NVS editions publicly available for research and experimentation.
 Some explanation of the motives guiding the design of the data and of the data’s status as an intellectual product may be helpful to those who wish to use the data.

 First, the version of the data currently being shared is designed primarily for internal use as part of the production process for the NVS print volumes.
 It is offered as is, for experimentation.
 It is not intended as a model of good practice in the use of TEI.
 The current version of the data is not in the TEI namespace but in an NVS namespace.
 This is a practical measure to simplify certain aspects of the production process.
 A future release of the data, intended for public use, will use the TEI namespace (with NVS-specific elements in the NVS namespace).